Pom Pom Crab Care Guide: The Complete Setup and Care Breakdown

 The natural environment of Pom Crab must be reproduced for them to thrive.
 This can achieved by adding driftwood, rocks, and aquatic plants into the tank, They will provide an interesting appearance while also offering spots for your crabs to hide away in or explore through digging.
 Having live plants inside the aquarium helps keep the water clean whilst providing a supplementary source of food.
 For plants, consider a tough plant like Anubias as more delicate plants may get torn up by the crab’s weight and claws.

 If you get plants, be aware that copper is toxic to them.
-Consider a fertilizer designed for shrimp as they will not have copper and will be generally safe for your crabs.
+Consider a fertilizer designed for shrimp as they will not have copper and will be safe for your crabs.

 Feeding Your Pom Pom Crab